 My favorite method is using a 9” deck stain pad on a pole – do 2-3 boards at a time and continue along the length of these boards to the end, then move to the next group and continue them to the end.
 This method takes a little longer but it eliminates unsightly over-lap marks which will show up when the finish dries.

 Start farthest in, work your way out to the step/access area.
 If the steps/access point is in the center, do boards on one side, then the other – leaving the center unfinished – then do the center boards back toward the steps/access; finishing with them.

 It’s important to maintain the deck floor & tops of handrails too; keep them clean by washing them a few times a season and the finish will last longer.

 First, why?
-2 main reasons: ugly, and expensive.
-Aged metal windows are ugly, and new windows are really expensive.
+Two main reasons: ugly and expensive.
+Aged aluminum window frames are ugly, and new windows are really expensive.
 So, paint ‘em up!

-Here in sunny Denver, it doesn’t take long for aluminum windows to oxidize, turn chalky and start looking lousy –even from the curb.
+Here in sunny Denver, it doesn’t take long for aluminum window frames to oxidize, turn chalky and start looking lousy – even from the curb.